algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 - The tank from which the wine is taken;
 - The tank in which the wine is put.
 - The number of the step.

+### 4. Precisions

+#### A. Errors

+If there is an error in the formula (sum different from 100%), the software will return an warning message: "The sum of the percentages is not equal to 100%".

+#### B. Warnings

+If there is a warning in the .csv file (No liquid or no tank), the software will return an warning message: "There is a warning in the .csv file, be sure that there is no empty tank or no empty liquid".

 ## III.
 Terms/Acronyms and Definitions